 One of my FAVORITE classroom activities for ANY subject is a research project.
 Why do I love a project?
 Let me explain:

 Students CHOOSE their focus.
-This leads to higher participation and quality of work.
+This leads to higher participation and better quality of work.

 For our Black History Month research project, my students choose the influential person they want to research and learn more about.